yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 Adjust Grades
 ***********************************

 You can adjust grades for one student at a time, or for all of the enrolled students in the course.
 For example, your course beta testers can evaluate numerous different correct and incorrect responses to verify that your course is set up as you intend.
-Students can also report problems while a course is running.
+Students can also report errors while a course is running.

-When an error is discovered or corrected, or if you modify a problem after students or beta testers have attempted to answer it, you can either:
+When an error is discovered or corrected, or if you decide that you must modify a problem after students or beta testers have attempted to answer it, you can either:

 * Rescore the submitted answers to reevaluate the work.